BuilderIO/gpt-crawler/README.md

   url: string;
   /** Pattern to match against for links on a page to subsequently crawl */
   match: string;
+  /** Optional Selector to limit grabbing the links from */ matchSelector?: string;
   /** Selector to grab the inner text from */
   selector: string;
   /** Don't crawl more than this many pages */